 Certainly, Wagner’s music must be handled with extreme care among our Jewish clients, particularly those who are Holocaust survivors.
 One music therapist* told the story of the song “Ride of the Valkyries” being played in a music therapy session with older adults, following the request of a client.
 Another woman in the group began screaming, then refused to speak for two days.
 Later, the music therapist learned that this client was a survivor of the Holocaust.
 Clearly, this is an instance when that particular piece of music had an effect that was harmful for a particular client.

 With other clients, Wagner’s music presents no obvious problems.
 Many people like Wagner’s music, and some of his music is very well-known.
 I’ve used “Ride of the Valkyries” in sessions myself, as an example of familiar classical music or as a support for expressive movement to music.
 Most of my clients are probably more familiar with the connection of Wagner’s music to Bugs Bunny than to the Holocaust.
 Does the offensiveness of a particular set of music for one group of people make it off-limits to the rest of the world?

 I wish I could now offer a list of five tips for how to decide whether music is culturally-sensitive and how to use it, but I think that would minimize the importance of truly weighing the various aspects of this ethical issue.
 Should we music therapists be aware of all music that might be offensive to a cultural group?
 Is that even possible?
 What can we do to ensure that we don’t cause harm to our clients?
-Check out the thoughts that several music therapy colleagues shared on the “Dixie” post, then come back here to join the discussion.

 *Froman, R. J. (2009).
 Music therapy practice with Jewish people in the United States of America.
 Music Therapy Perspectives, 27, 33-41.